alaison-benny/cloud-native-ecommerce-platform/implementation_plan.md

 ## Verification Plan

 ### Local Verification
-- Run `docker compose up --build` to verify all services start successfully without errors.
+- Run `docker compose up --build` to verify all services.
 - Test cross-service communication (e.g., creating an order publishes an event consumed by the notification service).
 - Access the frontend via browser.
 - Use `curl` to hit the API endpoints and ensure they return expected results (e.g., 200 OK, JSON payloads).